 - iPad Pro 12.9 (cellular, 64GB): £899

 Apple sells iPads in four different screen sizes.

 You've got one mini-size, 7.9-inch iPad, the iPad mini 4; two slightly different mid-size models, the 9.7-inch iPad and the 10.5-inch iPad Pro; and then there's the super-sized 12.9-inch iPad Pro, which is the biggest and costliest option.

 The mini 4 came out in September 2015.
 It's the oldest iPad still on the market, but there's plenty of life left in it yet.
 It should still run the latest apps and iOS updates without any noticeable trouble, although it won't stay that way forever.

 The 9.7in iPad is the rebranded version of what would have been the iPad Air 3, and replaces 2014's iPad Air 2.
 The iPad was announced in March 2017 and was the newest iPad on the market until Apple launched the 10.5-inch iPad Pro, which came out in June 2017.

-The (2017 model of the) 12.9-inch iPad Pro also came out in June 2017.
-The three iPads launched in 2017 are all powerful and advanced devices, and it will be a long, long time before they start to show their age.
+The (2017 model of the) 12.9in iPad Pro also came out in June 2017.
+The three iPads launched in 2017 are all powerful and advanced devices, and it will be a while before even the least well-specced of these starts to show its age.